wp-plugins/video-embed-thumbnail-generator/readme.txt

 4. Shortcode inserted into the post content by the plugin.

 == Changelog ==

+= 4.3 - March XX, 2014 =
+* Prepared plugin for internationalization.
+Translators needed!
+* Finally paying attention to multisite.
+Several FFMPEG settings and the encode queue are now controlled at the network level if the plugin is network activated.
+* Added JW Player option if the JW Player WordPress plugin is active.
+* Added video subtitle/captions support.
+* Revised and simplified video gallery popup method.
+Switched to lighter SimpleModal plugin and no longer loading jQuery-ui libraries.
+* Added "gallery_ended" shortcode attribute to set an action when a pop-up video gallery video ends.
+* Added next and previous buttons to navigate between pop-up video gallery items.
+* Updated Video.js to version 4.4.3
+* Strobe Media Playback is now deprecated.
+New features added to the plugin might not work if this player is selected.
+* Added option to add a watermark to videos encoded with FFMPEG/LIBAV.
+* Added option to automatically generate multiple thumbnails when a video is uploaded.
+* Added option to encode more than one video at the same time.
+* Added list of shortcode attribute options to the post edit help tab.
+* Added "order" and "orderby" shortcode attributes to sort videos embedded without a URL or ID specified.
+* Added option to turn on video download link by default.
+* Added option to set video preload attribute.
+* Added float to inline videos to allow text to wrap around them.
+* Added play button overlay to gallery thumbnails when using WordPress Default player.
+* Applied video alignment setting to video galleries.
+* Now only loading plugin-related JavaScripts when the shortcode is used on the page and moved links to the footer to speed up page loading.
+* Added wpdb->prepare to all database queries for increased security.
+* Added nonce check when recording video play counts for increased security.
+* Fixed bug that broke responsive resizing in IE 8 and for all videos with apostrophes in their titles.
+* Fixed bug that disabled FFMPEG if the path to WordPress had spaces in it.
+* Fixed bug that generated an error if the exec function was disabled on the server using suhosin or safe mode.
+* Fixed bug that caused video encode problems when FFMPEG output contained special characters.
+* Fixed bug that generated misaligned play button arrows in some themes when using the Video.js player.
+* Fixed bug that sometimes generated jagged rows in galleries with mixed aspect ratios.
+* Fixed bug that attempted to generate thumbnails using FFMPEG if a user had previously installed FFMPEG, disabled in-browser thumbnails, then disabled FFMPEG.
+* Fixed several user capability related bugs related to users who were not assigned any roles and capabilities that were not assigned to any roles.
+* Changed video title overlay z-index to 103 to avoid floating over other elements.

 = 4.2.9 - November 15, 2013 =
 * Fixed bug that interfered with database queries that do not have post_meta (The Events Calendar revealed the bug, but it likely had an effect on other plugins).